nuuuwan/news_lk3_data/README.md

 The rescued newborns have been shifted to East Delhi Advance NICU hospital.

 On information, police officials and firefighters reached the spot and doused the fire.

+Fire Officer Rajesh, said, “At 11:32 pm, Fire Service Control Room received information that fire broke out at a hospital...total 16 fire tenders reached the spot and fire has been extinguished completely.
+2 buildings were affected by the fire, one is the hospital building and 2 floors of a residential building on the right side also caught fire...11-12 people were rescued and they were taken to hospital.
+Further details will be shared later”.

 ...